berlin007x/-IMDb-Movie-Insights-Dashboard-SQL-Analysis/README.md

 Kaggle for dataset

-GitHub for version control and sharing
+GitHub for version control andaring

 ## Dashboard KPIs : -
-The Tableau dashboard summarizes multiple KPIs extracted from the dataset:
+The Tableau dashboard sum shmarizes multiple KPIs extracted from the dataset:

 #### Top Grossing Genre :-  ##### Which movie genre generated the highest gross revenue overall?
 #### Most Frequent Director :-  ##### Which director has directed the most movies in the Top 1000 IMDb list?

-Top Rated Actor
-Which actor/actress has the highest average IMDb rating across their movies?
+#### Top Rated Actor :- Which actor/actress has the highest average IMDb rating across their movies?

-Certification Breakdown
-How are movies categorized based on certification (A, UA, U, etc.)?
+#### Certification Breakdown :- How are movies categorized based on certification (A, UA, U, etc.)?

- Dashboard Preview: - <a href="https://github.com/berlin007x/-IMDb-Movie-Insights-Dashboard-SQL-Analysis/blob/main/Dashboard/imdb_analysis_dashboard.PNG"> Dashboard Preview:</a>
+#### Dashboard Preview: - <a href="https://github.com/berlin007x/-IMDb-Movie-Insights-Dashboard-SQL-Analysis/blob/main/Dashboard/imdb_analysis_dashboard.PNG"> Dashboard Preview:</a>

 📜 SQL Analysis Topics